 While most visitors don’t spit during their tastings, a special spittoon dating from the 1880s can be used as needed.

-Plans call for moving the tasting experience to a stand alone building on Lincoln Avenue with an opening date of potentially in Spring or Summer of 2024.
+Plans call for moving the tasting experience to a stand alone building on Lincoln Avenue with an opening date still to be determined.
 We will keep an eye on this transition and will visit once the new space is fully operational.
 We will update our notes and photography at that point.

 Sam’s General Store, St. Helena